 EASTON — The opening of the Chesapeake Bay Bridge in 1952 was the most significant event impacting the character, landscape and modern history of Maryland’s Eastern Shore.

 For locals and visitors alike, the Bay Bridge has become part of life on the Shore, and its presence is most felt with increased traffic volume during the summer months.
-As local and state officials consider a second bay crossing in Maryland, Londonderry resident Margaret Sherman Bryan recalls what life was like on the Eastern Shore before the Chesapeake Bay Bridge.
+As local and state officials consider a third Bay crossing in Maryland, Londonderry resident Margaret Sherman Bryan recalls what life was like on the Eastern Shore before the Chesapeake Bay Bridge.

-Bryan was born in 1923 and grew up in the village of Claiborne, located near St. Michaels.
-Her father, B. Frank Sherman, was the general manager of the Annapolis-Claiborne Ferry, which operated from 1919 to 1952 and carried as many as a million vehicles and two million passengers annually during its peak operation.
+Bryan was born in 1923 and grew up in the village of Claiborne, near St. Michaels.
+Her father, B. Frank Sherman, was the general manager of the Annapolis-Claiborne Ferry, which operated from 1919 to 1952 and carried as many as 1 million vehicles and 2 million passengers annually during its peak operation.
 Up until the opening of the Bay Bridge, car ferries were the only way to cross the Bay in Maryland.

-While not on today’s scale, Bay Hundred residents had to contend with “ferry traffic” and there was a time when two traffic lights were needed in St. Michaels to accommodate the influx of 75-80 cars each time the ferry docked.
+While not on today’s scale, Bay Hundred residents had to contend with “ferry traffic,” and there was a time when two traffic lights were needed in St. Michaels to accommodate the influx of 75 to 80 cars each time the ferry docked.

-While growing up in Claiborne, Margaret and her younger sister attended a one-room school house and were later bussed to St. Michaels for high school where there were just 45 students in her graduating class.
+While growing up in Claiborne, Bryan and her younger sister attended a one-room school house and later were bussed to St. Michaels for high school, where there were just 45 students in her graduating class.

-Margaret attended the University of Maryland College Park and then married a local boy, Phillip Beverly “Bev” Bryan, who also graduated from St. Michaels High School.
-He served in the United States Coast Guard’s Beach Patrol during WWII.
+Bryan attended the University of Maryland College Park and then married a local boy, Phillip Beverly “Bev” Bryan, who also graduated from St. Michaels High School.
+He served in the U.S. Coast Guard’s Beach Patrol during World War II.
 After the war, they lived in Baltimore for two years before moving back home to the Eastern Shore to raise their family.

-On July 30, 1952, the ferry made its last crossing with Margaret’s father at the helm, and the Chesapeake Bay Bridge opened, bringing more visitors and development to the Eastern Shore.
+On July 30, 1952, the ferry made its last crossing with Bryan’s father at the helm, and the Chesapeake Bay Bridge opened, bringing more visitors and development to the Eastern Shore.

-Margaret had a front-row seat to evolution of the modern Eastern Shore while raising her sons and working at local banks in the St. Michaels area over the next 35 years.
+Bryan had a front-row seat to evolution of the modern Eastern Shore while raising her sons and working at local banks in the St. Michaels area during the next 35 years.

 Bryan said she’s been struck by the growth of Easton and how much easier it is to travel around the Eastern Shore.
 When she was growing up in the Bay Hundred area, it was easier to take the ferry to Annapolis or Baltimore to shop rather than travel to Easton.

-Margaret also points to the continued role agriculture, tourism and the seafood industry play in the Eastern Shore’s economy, although she notes there are fewer farms than in decades past.
-She is also pleased that Eastern Shore communities have stayed true to their small-town roots and neighbors continue to look after each other.
+Bryan also points to the continued role agriculture, tourism and the seafood industry play in the Eastern Shore’s economy, although she said there are fewer farms than in decades past.
+She said she also is pleased Eastern Shore communities have stayed true to their small-town roots and neighbors continue to look after each other.

-Margaret and Bev lived in McDaniel along Harris Creek for many years, and Margaret remained in their home for 12 years following his death.
-She relocated to Londonderry in 2004 where she is currently working on her memoir to share with her family.
+The Bryans lived in McDaniel along Harris Creek for many years, and Margaret Bryan remained in their home for 12 years following her husband’s death.
+In 2004, she moved to Londonderry, where she is working on her memoir to share with her family.